The CFT of SLE loop measures and the Kontsevich--Suhov conjecture: Integration by parts

 Notice that $\lim_{q \to 0^+} U(q) = 0$.
 As a consequence, the term featuring $U(q(\eta))$ disappears when passing to the limit to get the integration by parts formula in the sphere as stated in Theorem~\ref{T:ibp}.
 This term arises in computations with the Brownian bubble measure on the annulus $\A_q$, and is related to the boundary excursion kernel (see Section \ref{S:pf_ibp} for details).
 The limit $U(q)\to0$ can be interpreted probabilistically as the fact that $\{0\}$ is polar for the bubble measure in $\D$.

 \textbf{Brownian loop measure and Brownian bubble measure} The proof of Proposition \ref{prop:ibp_disc} will make use of two families of measures on Brownian paths (measures on continuous paths of finite duration).
-As introduced by Lawler--Werner \cite{lawler2004brownian}, the whole-plane Brownian loop measure is defined by
+The first one is the family of Brownian loop measures $\loopmeasure_D$, for any domain $D$, whose definition is given in \eqref{E:def_BLM} and \eqref{E:BLM_restriction}.
+Secondly, for a smooth bounded simply connected domain $D$ (we will only consider discs) and a boundary point $z \in \partial D$, the Brownian bubble measure $\bubmeasure_{D,z}$ in $D$ rooted at $z$ is a $\sigma$-finite measure on Brownian excursions from $z$ to $z$ in $D$.
+It is defined as

-where $\P_D^{t,z,z}$ is the Brownian bridge measure from $z$ to $z$ with duration $t$ (in our convention, the associated generator is $\frac12 \Delta$).
-For a domain $D \subset \C$, it can be defined by restricting the whole plane measure to $D$:
+where $n_z$ denotes the inward unit normal vector at $z$, $H_D$ is the Poisson kernel and $\mu_D^\#(z+\eps n_z, z)$ is the probability law of Brownian motion starting at $z+\eps n_z$, killed upon reaching $\partial D$, and conditioned on leaving $\partial D$ through $z$.
+We refer to \cite[Section 3.4]{lawler2004brownian} for more details.
+The Brownian loop measure and the bubble measures are related by (see \cite[Proposition 8]{lawler2004brownian}):

-On the other hand, for a smooth bounded simply connected domain $D$ (we will only consider discs) and a boundary point $z \in \partial D$, the Brownian bubble measure in $D$ rooted at $z$ is a $\sigma$-finite measure on Brownian excursions from $z$ to $z$ in $D$; see \cite[Section 3.4]{lawler2004brownian}.
+This amounts to rerooting the loop at its point of maximal modulus.
+Hence, the identity above in fact holds when one sees the measures on both sides as measures on \emph{unrooted} loops.

-Given a subdomain $D \subset \D$ of the unit disc such that $\C \setminus D$ is non polar, the Brownian loop measure naturally appears in the Radon--Nikodym derivative of $\nu_D$ with respect to $\nu_\D$ (see \cite[Equation (5.3)]{Zhan21_SLEloop}):
+The definition \eqref{E:def_BLM} of $\loopmeasure_\C$ uses Brownian bridge measures $\P_\C^{t,z,z}$.
+For fixed $t$ and $z$, computing the $\P_\C^{t,z,z}$-probability of a given crossing event can be quite involved, whereas the probability of the same event with respect to an excursion measure (with random duration) is usually much more explicit.
+We will thus use the bubble measure (and the decomposition \eqref{E:decompo_BLM}) as an effective tool to compute the $\loopmeasure_\C$-measure of some crossing event.
+See in particular \eqref{E:pf_cross_bub0}.

-Here, ``$\text{hit both } \eta \text{ and } \D \setminus D$" is the event that the sample of $\loopmeasure_D$ intersects both the trace of $\eta$ and the boundary of $\D\setminus D$.
-This transparent notation will be used throughout the proof.
-In Definition \ref{D:restriction_measure}, the conformal restriction property of the SLE loop measure was phrased slightly differently since we started with a measure on the sphere.
-These two restriction properties agree since for any simply connected domains $D_1,D_2$ with $\overline{D_2} \subset D_1$ and for any Jordan curve $\eta$ in $D_2$,
+Given a subdomain $D \subset \D$ of the unit disc containing 0 and such that $\C \setminus D$ is non polar, the Brownian loop measure naturally appears in the Radon--Nikodym derivative of $\nu_D$ with respect to $\nu_\D$.
+Indeed, the SLE loop measure is a weak restriction measure on $\cJ_{0,\infty}$ and thus satisfies (see Definition \ref{D:restriction_measure}):